Level I NICU Care

 Transition to Your Hospital Room

-You and your baby will remain in Labor and Delivery for approximately one to two hours before being moved to one of our spacious, postpartum suites where you will stay for the rest of your visit.
+You and your baby will remain in Labor and Delivery for about two hours before being transferred to your designated room for the remainder of your stay.

 Open AllClose All